 This 2-CD set includes 40 Shaker spirituals sung and played by Shaker sisters from Canterbury, New Hampshire and Sabbathday Lake, Maine originally on on "The Shaker Heritage" LP set.

-Also featured are a few Shaker songs and hymns sung by Charles Thompson, then museum curator at Canterbury Shaker Village.
+Also featured are a few Shaker songs and hymns sung by Charles Thompson, then museum director at Canterbury Shaker Village.

 The second CD has a history of Shaker music narrated by Sister Mildred Barker and Sister Lillian Phelps.
 The interviews were done in 1960-61 by Bill Randle for The Shaker Heritage LP set.